 ESET is Liquid Web’s preferred antivirus solution for your servers.
 ESET is fully licensed anti-virus software that can identify bad executables and files on your server in real-time.

 At $10/month, ESET will actively monitor files on the server, automatically scan for new issues, and stay updated with the current release.
 We highly recommend ordering ESET for each of your servers to continuously scan and protect your files.

 ClamAV is our recommended product for antivirus on Linux servers.
 ClamAV is a free and open-source solution for protecting your server against viruses.

 By default, ClamAV only scans emails but this can be configured to scan any part of the server.
 ClamAV is installed by default on our cPanel managed servers.

 Maldet is a popular and free malware scanning tool.
 It can search and detect malware across your entire server.
 Maldet can be used to detect, quarantine, and remove viruses and malware for infected servers.

-Hardware Firewalls are available for Dedicated and Cloud servers with Liquid Web.
+Hardware firewalls are available for Dedicated Servers and VPS Servers with Liquid Web.
 Our hardware firewalls are designed to provide the most robust security for your servers by default.
 They can also be modified to suit your specific needs, allowing or blocking IP addresses and ranges to your server or specific ports.

-Off-Site Server Backups are available with Liquid Web.
-For most customers, Guardian backups will be the preferred method for backing up your server and files.
-Guardian can backup databases, specific files and folders, or everything!
+Acronis Cyber Backups are also available.
+For most customers, Acronis backups will be the preferred method for backing up your server and files, as Acronis can back up databases, specific files and folders, or everything!

 Basic Server Monitoring is included with Liquid Web hosting packages.
 Our monitoring service will alert our in-house technicians if a particular port or service goes down on your server.
 With this information, our technicians further investigate the cause of the downed service right away.
 This allows us to potentially identify greater threats at the first sign of trouble.